KomodoPlatform/NotaryNodes/season4/candidates/mihailo/README.md

 ## Who am I ?

 I have joined Komodo on October 2018.
 Since then I have been working as Core C++ Blockchain developer and I was in charge of creating various crypto condition (CC/Antara) modules.
-My work is behind modules like channel, gateway, side chain gateway (importgateway), and currently I'm concentrated on pegs module which purpose is to create a stablecoin backed by various crypto currencies.
+My work is behind modules like channels, gateways, side chain gateways (importgateways), and currently I'm concentrated on pegs module which purpose is to create a stablecoin backed by various crypto currencies.
 In personal life my passion is car racing, and I'm competing in several championships in Europe.

 ## Plans for NN earnings